psf/requests/docs/dev/contributing.rst

 Feature Requests
 ----------------

-Requests is in a perpetual feature freeze, only the BDFL can add or approve of new features.
+Requests are in a perpetual feature freeze, only the BDFL can add or approve new features.
 The maintainers believe that Requests is a feature-complete piece of software at this time.